noslav7/job4j_cars/README.md

 The project demonstrates usage of several technologies like Spring Boot, Hibernate, liquibase etc.
 It contains advertisements of cars...
-TO BE COMPLETED BVY THE END OF THE PROJECT
+TO BE COMPLETED BY THE END OF THE PROJECT
 **************************************************************************************************
 **************************************************************************************************
 **************************************************************************************************